 It is specifically understood and agreed that this Stipulation is an integrated settlement and that the various parts hereof are not severable without upsetting the balance of consideration achieved among the parties.
 The Joint Parties shall not be bound to any undertaking herein unless this Stipulation in its entirety becomes effective pursuant to the terms of Article VI.

-It is specifically understood and agreed that this Stipulation represents a negotiated settlement in the public interest with respect to the matters addressed herein, for the sole purpose of resolving the matters agreed to herein, which resolution shall be binding on the parties and their successors and/or assigns.
+It is specifically understood and agreed that this Stipulation represents a negotiated settlement in the public interest with respect to the matters addressed hereinfor the sole purpose of resolving the matters agreed to herein, which resolution shall be binding on the parties and their successors and/or assigns.

 Neither AGLC, the GPSC, its Staff, nor any other party or person shall be prejudiced or bound by this Stipulation in any proceeding except as specifically provided herein.
 Neither AGLC, the GPSC, its Staff, nor any other party or person shall be deemed to have approved, accepted, agreed or consented to any concept, theory or principle underlying or supposed to underlie any of the matters provided for herein.